-ENG 513.
+ENG 510.
+Teaching First-year Composition (5).
+The study and practice of the teaching of composition.

+- ENG 511.
+Introduction to Graduate Writing (3).
+Students will be introduced to the study and practice of professional and creative writing at the graduate level.
+Students will be acclimated to a fully online graduate writing program and propose a course of study for their degree.
+Prerequisite: admission to the Online Professional and Creative Writing MA Program. - ENG 512.
+Introduction to English Graduate Study (2).
+Introduction to literary studies and research methods at the graduate level.
+Required of all MA English: Literary Studies and Teaching Specialization candidates. - ENG 513.
 Composition Theory (5).
-Focuses on research, theories, and practical issues relevant to the teaching of composition.
+Focuses on research, theories, and practical issues relevant to the teaching of composition. - ENG 515.

-ENG 515.
 Advanced Studies in American Literature (5).
 May be repeated for credit under a different subtitle.
-Prerequisite: ENG 512.
+Prerequisite: ENG 512. - ENG 517.

-ENG 517.
 Advanced Studies in World Literature (5).
 May be repeated for credit under a different subtitle.
-Prerequisite: ENG 512.
+Prerequisite: ENG 512. - ENG 518.

-ENG 518.
 Advanced Literary and Critical Theory (5).
 Advanced study of the theory and practice of various critical perspectives and strategies as they inform the study of literary texts.
-Prerequisite: ENG 512.

-ENG 519.
+ENG 418 and ENG 518 are layered courses; students may not receive credit for both.
+Prerequisite: ENG 512. - ENG 519.
 Advanced Studies in British Literature (5).
 May be repeated for credit under a different subtitle.
-Prerequisite: ENG 512.
+Prerequisite: ENG 512. - ENG 531.

-ENG 531.
 Principles and Practices of TESOL (5).
 Focuses on research, theories, and approaches relevant to the teaching of English to speakers of other languages.
 ENG 431 and ENG 531 are layered courses; students may not receive credit for both.
 Course will be offered every year (Spring).
 Prerequisite: admittance to the TESOL Graduate Program.